-H. Standards Adjacent to Anadromous Fish Streams and Waterbodies and Coastal Areas (see Table 2.3).
+I. Standards Adjacent to Anadromous Fish Streams and Waterbodies and Coastal Areas

 - 1. Riparian Protection Standard.
-Activities which are or can be made compatible with the objectives of protecting, maintaining, or enhancing anadromous or high value resident fish habitat34 will be authorized in the zone occurring within 300 feet of ordinary high water, measured from each stream bank.
-Riparian protection shall be provided on each side of the anadromous stream or waterbody whose purpose is the maintenance of fish and wildlife protection.
-Activities that are consistent with this policy are to be authorized by DNR in its issuance of permits, leases, or other types of development authorizations. - 2.
+Only activities which are or can be made compatible with the objectives of protecting, maintaining, or enhancing anadromous or high value resident fish habitat will be authorized in the zone occurring between 100 and 300 feet away from ordinary high water.
+Riparian protection shall be provided in this 200-foot zone on each side of the anadromous stream or waterbody.
+The purpose of this zone is the maintenance of fish and wildlife habitat.
+Only activities that are consistent with this policy are to be authorized by DNR in its issuance of permits, leases, or other types of development authorizations. - 2.
 Standards for Coastal Use/Maintenance Area.
-A coastal use/maintenance area shall be provided within 500 feet from the mean high water on state uplands to be retained during the planning period.
-These areas shall be maintained in their existing natural condition for the purposes of providing public access, recreation, the protection of scenic viewsheds, and the conservation of fisheries and wildlife habitat.
-This area applies to areas designated Public Recreation and Tourism-Dispersed (Rd) or General Use (Gu).
-Limited, site specific development may be authorized in these areas by DNR but only if the objectives of this area, identified above, are maintained and after consulting ADF&G on fisheries and wildlife habitat issues.
+A coastal use/maintenance area shall be provided within 500 feet from the mean high water18 on state uplands to be retained by DNR during the planning period19.
+These areas shall be maintained in their existing natural condition for the purposes of providing public access, recreation, the protection of scenic viewsheds, and the conservation of fisheries and